glycerine/rpc25519/README.md

 Comments/links: https://gist.github.com/jj1bdx/1adac3e305d0fb6dee90dd5b909513ed

-At the moment we will detect and panic in the case an IPv6 network is used with QUIC to warn you of this issue.
-Comment out the panic at https://github.com/glycerine/rpc25519/blob/master/quic_server.go#L67 to disregard this warning and try your luck.
+At the moment we will allow and do not panic in the case an IPv6 network is used with QUIC.
+That is, we let you try your luck.
+If you want a stronger warning/prevention, then comment in the panic at https://github.com/glycerine/rpc25519/blob/master/quic_server.go#L67 to prevent using a problematic setup un-awares.

 How to KYC or Know Your Clients
 ------------------------